ex-punctis/ex-punctis.github.io/_posts/2018-11-17-Car-spectrum.md

 ### Clustering of car colours

-I decided to attempt a variety of scikit-learn [clustering methods](https://scikit-learn.org/stable/modules/clustering.html) in three different colour spaces (RGB, HCV and L\*a\*b\*).
+I decided to attempt a variety of scikit-learn [clustering methods](https://scikit-learn.org/stable/modules/clustering.html) on the standardized data in three different colour spaces (RGB, HCV and L\*a\*b\*).
 Below is the raw dataset plotted in each of the three coordinate systems.

 3D representation in RGB